Ando Money Review: Banking to Fight Climate Change

 The Ando Spending Account is accessible through their mobile banking app, with no brick-and-mortar branches available to visit – Ando is 100% online.
 You can access all Ando Spending Account’s features through the app available for Android and iOS phones.

-• Unlimited 1.5% Cashback: You will receive the Ando Visa debit card with fee-free withdrawals from over 34,000 MoneyPass ATMs.
+- Unlimited 1.5% Cashback: You’ll receive the Ando Visa debit card with fee-free withdrawals from over 34,000 MoneyPass ATMs.
 You can even use the mobile app to locate the nearest in-network ATM, saving you time, trouble, and, potentially, fees.
 To top it all off, you will earn unlimited 1.5% cashback on every debit card purchase, every day!

-• Overdraft Protection: With the Ando Spending Account, you will get up to $200 of free overdraft protection.
+- Overdraft Protection: With the Ando Spending Account, you will get up to $200 free overdraft protection.

-• Send a Paper Check: Sometimes you need to pay a bill or pay back a friend with a check.
+- Send a Paper Check: Sometimes, you must pay a bill or pay back a friend with a check.
 While Ando Money does not offer paper checks, they made it even easier for you!
 You can now send a check directly from the Ando Money app.
 Simply make your check request, confirm the details, and swipe to have it sent to them.
 You do not have to worry about an envelope, a stamp, or a trip to the post office!

-• Pay Back Your Friends: If you have other friends banking with Ando, you can make fee-free transfers to them via the app.
-Ando does not currently offer transferring to other banking institutions.
+- Pay Back Your Friends: If you have other friends banking with Ando, you can make fee-free transfers to them via the app.
+Ando does not currently offer transfers to other banking institutions.

-• Change that Counts: You will have the option to “round up” your debit card purchases and every time you swipe your Ando Money Visa debit card, a tree will be planted!
-What is even more fun is that you can keep track of how many trees you have planted in the app!
+- Change that Counts: You will have the option to “round up” your debit card purchases, and every time you swipe your Ando Money Visa debit card, a tree will be planted!
+What is even more fun is that you can track how many trees you have planted in the app!

 Ando Savings Account